14–15 Oct 2024

 • Impulse-statements

-• Hubert Trammer, ETOM / New European Bauhaus – High Level Roundtable
+• Hubert Trammer, ETOM NEB Lab / New European Bauhaus – High-Level Roundtable

-• Workshop-Talk / Round-table discussion (incl. short break)
+• Workshop-Talk / workshop discussions (incl. short break)

-• Moderators: Eszter Dávida ETOM / KEK, New European Bauhaus – Round Table and János Klaniczay, ETOM / KEK – Hungarian Contemporary Architecture Center
+Moderators: Eszter Dávida, ETOM NEB Lab / KÉK – The Hungarian Contemporary Architecture Center / New European Bauhaus – High-Level Roundtable; János Klaniczay, ETOM NEB Lab / KÉK – The Hungarian Contemporary Architecture Center

 • Breakout-Rooms (plus audience):